▶️ LISTEN TO THIS ARTICLE

 Anthropic's tool use follows the same pattern but wraps it in a content-block architecture.
 Claude returns tool_use content blocks with id, name, and input fields.
 You respond with tool_result content blocks that reference the original ID.
 Anthropic's documentation emphasizes the agent loop pattern: send message, receive tool call, execute, send result, let the model continue.

 Google's Gemini function calling supports both automatic and manual modes.
 In automatic mode, Gemini executes the function call and feeds the result back without developer intervention.
 In manual mode, you get the structured call and handle execution yourself.
-Google also supports ANY mode, which forces the model to always predict a function call, useful when you want to guarantee tool use rather than leaving it optional.
+Google also supports ANY mode, which forces the model to predict a function call, useful when you want tool use to be required rather than optional.

 For a broader comparison of the frameworks that wire these tool-calling APIs into agent architectures, see our framework roundup.